xSlOom/MuseumProject/README.md

 # MuseumProject

-This project has for goal to get the informations of a specific museum with his address, number phone, city from a database that we have found on <a href="https://www.data.gouv.fr/fr/datasets/liste-et-localisation-des-musees-de-france/">there</a>. (xlsx format and reconverted into csv format)
+This project has for goal to get the informations of a specific museum with his address, number phone, city from a database that we have found on <a href="https://www.data.gouv.fr/fr/datasets/liste-et-localisation-des-musees-de-france/">there</a>.

+The file from <a href="http://gouv.fr">gouv.fr</a> is made in the XLSX format and reconverted into CSV with <a href="https://convertio.co/fr/">Convertio</a>.

 <strong>Note:</strong> Please read the "<a href="#important">important</a>" part before doing any actions with this project.
 <h1>Setup</h1>